 As the United States faces an aging population, the number of individuals and families affected by dementia will continue to grow significantly.
-Roughly five million Americans aged 65 and older are diagnosed with dementia and this figure is expected to triple to nearly 13 million by 2050.
+Nearly seven million Americans aged 65 and older are diagnosed with dementia, and this figure is expected to triple to nearly 14 million by 2060.1

-There is substantial societal cost associated with caring for individuals diagnosed with dementia including increased utilization of health care and financial burdens for caregivers.
-The total costs associated with caring for individuals with dementia ranged from \$159 billion to \$215 billion dollars nationwide, accounting for informal care.
+Substantial societal cost is associated with caring for individuals diagnosed with dementia, including increased utilization of health care and financial burdens for caregivers.
+The total costs associated with caring for individuals with dementia ranged from \$159 billion to \$215 billion nationwide, including informal care.2

-Currently, the Department of Veterans Affairs (VA) provides health care and other services to more than 151,000 Veterans with dementia, with an estimated total cost of approximately \$4 billion dollars.
-Additionally, research has identified Traumatic Brain Injury (TBI) and Post-Traumatic Stress Disorder (PTSD) as risk factors for developing dementia.
-The prevalence of dementia among Service members and Veterans is expected to increase due to the growing rate of TBI and PTSD diagnoses.
-1
+In fiscal year (FY) 2022, the Department of Veterans Affairs (VA) provides health care and other services to nearly 300,000 with dementia.
+Additionally, research has identified traumatic brain injury (TBI) and posttraumatic stress disorder (PTSD) as risk factors for developing dementia.
+1 The prevalence of dementia among service members and Veterans is expected to increase because of the growing rate of TBI and PTSD diagnoses.
+1 increased levels of psychological distress and lower subjective well-being and physical health associated with caregiving.4 According to a meta-analysis conducted by Chien et al., caregiver support groups have been proved to reduce depressive and angry feelings, bolster caregivers' skills, maintain favorable health behavior and quality of life, and increase social support and satisfaction for caregivers.6

-Dementia negatively impacts an individual's memory and other cognitive functions resulting in a decreased ability for those affected to function independently.
-Most Americans living with dementia receive care from family members and friends.
-In 2015, there were roughly 15 million individuals caring for someone with dementia; these caregivers provided approximately 18.1 billion hours of unpaid care.
+Dementia degrades an individual's memory and other cognitive functions, lessening the ability for those affected to function independently.3 Most Americans living with dementia receive care from family members and friends.4 In 2015, there were roughly 15 million individuals caring for someone with dementia; these caregivers provided approximately 18.1 billion hours of unpaid care.5